Braxtontr1/web_project_4/README.md

 ### Issues and Fixes

 The website does not currently allow for much customization.
 As my knowledge of javascript deepens, the website will be fully functional.

+### Technologies Used

+* HTML5
+* CSS3
+* Javascript

+### File Structure

+For the purpose of organisation BEM methodology with a nested file structure was used.